securefederatedai/openfl/docs/running_the_federation.docker.rst

 .. code-block:: console

-   $ docker run -it openfl
+   $ docker run -it --network host openfl

 Now one is free to experiment with OpenFL in the container, for instance run the :ref:`one-node Hello Federation script <running_the_federation.baremetal>`